Biraha: Types and Structure

 Biraha are mainly of two types viz.
 Short Biraha and Long Biraha.
 The short Biraha consists of two lines and called Khari Biraha.
 Each line is further divided in to two parts, hence the whole Biraha has four parts, that is why it is called Charkadiya (trans.: of four parts).
 The last word of both the lines must rhyme or the rhyme scheme should be AA.
-Each line should have 26 akshars (Syllable), with 16 syllables in the 1st part of each line and 10 syllables in the 2nd part of each line.
-However According George Abraham Grierson the 2nd part of 1st and 2nd line should have 11 and 12 syllables respectively.
+Each line should have 26 matras (Syllable), with 16 syllables in the 1st part of each line and 10 syllables in the 2nd part of each line.
 The last two syllables of first part of both line should be iambic (in order of 1-2) however the that of 2nd part should be in order of 2-1.
 In some Birahas 18 and 11 syllables are also observed in the 1st and 2nd part of the 2nd line.

+The 1886 journal by G. A. Grierson provides a detailed analysis of what it calls the "external form" of Biraha.
+According to this source, a typical Biraha consists of two pairs of lines.
+Each pair is founded on a specific metrical scheme of "instants" (a unit of syllabic length, similar to a mātrā).
+The two schemes recorded are: